KnowledgeGarden/vcore-todo/README.md

 # vcore-todo
 A simple ToDo app built with Vue and served by VERT.X
+## Requirements
+- Recent Node and NPM
+- Recent PostgreSQL
+- Java 11 (not tested but might run on Java 8, not tested on higher JDK versions)
+- Vert.x 4 as demanded by the Maven script
 ## Building
 This is a combined Maven Java app and an NPM Node Vue app, which is located directly in <code>src/main/app</code> of the Java system.